 4 Reasons To Eat More Carbs

-Want to think or clearly or lose weight?
+Want to lose weight or get rid of brain fog?
 Think that the low-carb diet is the way to do it?
 Read this first.

 Have you banished bread from your diet?
 Given up on fruit for good?
 Can you even remember the last time you had a bowl of pasta?
 For many women, a carb-free diet, or as close to it as they can get, has become a way of life.
 We’ve all heard the rumors: to optimize the fat burning process, carbs should be gone for good.
 In fact, you might even feel like just looking at carbs makes the pounds pile onto your hips.
 Right?

 If you’ve avoided carbs for as long as you can remember, it’s time to bring some of them back to your diet.
 Here’s why.
 But first, a short lesson on good carbs versus bad carbs…

 Let’s face the facts, not all carbs are healthy for you.
 Understanding the good versus bad carbohydrates is key to adding them back to your diet properly.

 Ever heard the term “Bread Butt”?
 Cookies, cakes, crackers, bread and so on are not going to be providing you much in the way of health boosting benefits.
 In fact, these carbohydrates can actually lead to symptoms such as brain fog, fatigue, gastrointestinal distress, weight gain, poor vision, concentration troubles, diabetes, and can also increase your risk of autoimmune diseases as well.
 If you want to learn more about that, I recommend a book called Grain Brain.